PASs-MoE: Mitigating Misaligned Co-drift among Router and Experts via Pathway Activation Subspaces for Continual Learning: Related Works

 \section{Related Works}

 \paragraph{Continual Instruction Tuning.} Continual Instruction Tuning (CIT) fine-tunes multimodal large language models (MLLMs)~\cite{zhang2025mm} over a task stream, training on task-specific instruction–response pairs while aiming to retain prior capabilities~\cite{he2023continual,CoIN,guo2025mllm,CPRec}.
 With limited or no access to past data, CIT faces the stability–plasticity trade-off and catastrophic forgetting.
-Existing mitigation strategies include importance constraints~\cite{Kirkpatrick_2017,li2017learning,mas}, relational knowledge distillation~\cite{zhang2024improving}, isolated adaptation~\cite{razdaibiedina2023progressive,l2p,cui2025cmoa,wang2023orthogonal}, and replay-based strategies~\cite{rolnick2019experience,replay,der,wang2024relational,he2024seekr} for approximating past distributions.
-CIT in MLLMs is further challenged by cross-modal alignment drift, which destabilizes vision-language mappings and exacerbates task interference.
+Existing mitigation strategies include importance constraints~\cite{Kirkpatrick_2017,li2017learning,mas}, relational knowledge distillation~\cite{zhang2024improving}, isolated adaptation~\cite{razdaibiedina2023progressive,l2p,cui2025cmoa,wang2023orthogonal}, and replay-based strategies~\cite{rolnick2019experience,replay,der,wang2024relational,he2024seekr,BalDRO} for approximating past distributions.
+CIT in MLLMs is further challenged by cross-modal alignment drift, which destabilizes vision-language mappings and exacerbates task interference~\cite{NS4RS,yang2026recall}.

-\paragraph{Activation Subspace.} Activation subspaces provide low-dimensional signals for interpreting and constraining model behavior~\cite{kim2018interpretability}.
-CAV-style approaches represent concepts as activation directions~\cite{wenkmann2025variability,huang2024lg}, and subspace-based continual learning reduces interference by separating updates across subspaces or constraining updates to task-relevant subspaces~\cite{farajtabar2020orthogonal,saha2021gradient,chaudhry2020continual,magistri2024elastic,roy2023subspace}.
+\paragraph{Activation Subspace.} Activation subspaces provide low-dimensional signals for interpreting and constraining model behavior~\cite{kim2018interpretability,yang2026revisiting}.
+CAV-style approaches represent concepts as activation directions~\cite{wenkmann2025variability,huang2024lg}, and subspace-based methods reduce interference by separating or constraining updates to task-relevant subspaces~\cite{farajtabar2020orthogonal,saha2021gradient,magistri2024elastic,roy2023subspace}, and low-dimensional projections of model representations have also proven effective for compressing reasoning traces into compact, task-aligned embeddings in multimodal models~\cite{hao2026trace, he2026plume}.
 These subspaces are typically statistics-driven and not tied to specific architectural units by design..
 We instead define a LoRA-parameter-induced pathway activation subspace that binds subspace signals to low-rank channel functionality, enabling routing alignment and expert responsibility preservation.